microsoft/ApplicationInsights-Profiler-AspNetCore/examples/EnableServiceProfilerInVSCLR2_1/README.md

 # Enable Service Profiler for ASP.NET Core application in Visual Studio

+> ⚠️ .NET Core 2.1 has reached its end of support.
+For information on upgrading, please visit <https://dot.net>.

 Enable Service Profiler for ASP.NET Core application in Visual Studio is easy.
 We will walk through the basic steps.

 ## Create the ASP.NET Core Web Application with Docker Support